-You want your bathroom lighting to serve two functions, to add ambience for a relaxing soak whilst being able to provide adequate brightness for tasks such as washing, shaving and applying make-up.
+You want your bathroom lighting to serve two functions, to add ambience for a relaxing soak whilst providing adequate brightness for tasks such as washing, shaving and applying make-up.
 This needs to be planned to be effective and in the majority of cases suitable IP rated light fittings must be used.
 Good use of different types of lighting in the bathroom will ensure that you accomplish both tasks with ease.
-Many people spend thousands of pounds planning the perfect bathroom layout but give little thought to the lighting scheme.
+Many people spend lots of money planning the perfect bathroom layout but give little thought to the lighting scheme.
 This is a shame as a good combination of low level lighting to set the mood for a relaxing soak, plus strategically placed light fittings for illuminating areas where you need more light can really make a bathroom shine.

 Bathroom lights are mainly ceiling mounted, wall mounted, illuminated mirrors and something to create a calming atmosphere.
 To achieve the best effect you should consider combining at least two of these types in your bathroom.
 The important thing to remember is that it can almost always never be too bright.